CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 In this lesson we’re focusing on a new tense, the imperfect, which is used for descriptions and to talk about repeated actions in the past.
 It’s a very straightforward tense, and Francesca shares some great news about the Imperfect in this episode!
 As usual, there are lots of examples and Mark and Francesca will test Isla on her understanding by the end of the lesson.

-How not to be an imposter with your pasta!
+Pasta names in Italian: how not to be an imposter with your pasta!

-To get started, let’s have a look at the origin of the word ‘pasta’ itself.
-The English word ‘pasta’ was, of course, adopted from Italian, in which pasta also means ‘dough’.
-Looking further back, the word also derives from the Greek word παστά (pasta), strangely meaning ‘barley porridge’.
+To get started, let’s have a look at the origin of the word pasta itself.
+The English word ‘pasta’ was, of course, adopted from Italian, in which pasta also means dough.
+Looking further back, the word also derives from the Greek word παστά (pasta), strangely meaning barley porridge.

 1) Conchiglie